dduportal/rpi-utils/notes/notes.md

 ### c - Configure your Docker Daemon

-You'll find [here](https://docs.docker.com/reference/commandline/cli/#daemon) the Docker's reference documentation.
+You will find [here](https://docs.docker.com/reference/commandline/cli/#daemon) the Docker's reference documentation.

 We want to :
 * Make the Daemon manageable from the outside world (e.g. bind it to a TCP socket)
 * Let the local Docker client access the daemon (e.g. explicit the Unix socket's binding)
-* Add some labels to this daemons for helping swarm to schedule things later
+* Add some labels to this daemon for helping swarm to schedule things later
 * Configure our local registry (allow insecure HTTP and enable mirroring)

 Edit (as root) the file ```/etc/default/docker```, on the line beginning with ```DOCKER_OPTS``` :